vstruct is a pure Python module for parsing and serializing

 When structure share common sub-structures, you can extract them into reusable

-definitions that behave just like vstruct
+VStruct definitions that behave just like vstruct primitive.

 [Complex parsers are developed by defining classes that contain] other complex